HL7/fhir-specialty-rx/input/pages/workflow.md

 1. At the time that a specialty medication prescription is ordered, the Prescriber System...

    - transmits the prescription to the pharmacy and/or other Third Party System
    - also collects related information and initiates a Specialty Rx Data Response to the Third Party System, to accompany the prescription

 In both workflows, Specialty Rx Data exchanges takes place after the specialty medication prescription has been received by the Third Party System (or received by a user of the system, e.g., by fax).

 ### Options for compiling a response

-- The flow is asynchronous, enabling it to support both...
+The flow is asynchronous, enabling it to support both...

-- - situations where the entire response content can be generated systematically (e.g., if the responding system contains all of the requested information)
+- situations where the entire response content can be generated systematically (e.g., if the responding system contains all of the requested information)

 - situations where a person must create some or all of the response content (e.g., by answering open-ended questions submitted in the request)

 ### Example use scenarios

 #### "Unsolicited" workflow containing a predefined set of request information

-In this scenario, a Prescriber System sends information related to a specialty medication prescription previously sent to the Third Party System, (One-way exchange initiated by a Prescriber System)
+In this scenario, a Prescriber System sends information related to a specialty medication prescription previously sent to the Third Party System (One-way exchange initiated by a Prescriber System).

 The Prescriber System collects predefined information associated with a specialty medication prescription and initiates a Specialty Rx Data Response containing the information to a Third Party System.